astrodoo/HPC_Documentation/README.md

-# Univeristy of Iowa HPC Documentation
+# University of Iowa HPC Documentation